chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/hope_you_dont_have_trypanophobia/payloads.md

 dq1shHUb
 ```
 #### Conclusions
 - The `admin` still thinks he needs to input the password to access the note.
-However, he doesn't realise it's a fake form that submits the password to the database as a note.
+However, he doesn't realize it's a fake form that submits the password to the database as a note.
 - This password can be then used to decrypt the note.
 We can access it by dumping the `notes` of the `admin` again using SQL injection.